-Home occupation means the secondary use of a dwelling or accessory building by the occupant of the dwelling for an occupation, trade, profession or craft, which does not change the residential character of the neighbourhood and is in accordance with the home occupation regulations of this bylaw.
+Home occupation means the secondary use of a dwelling or accessory building by the occupant of the dwelling for an occupation, trade, profession or craft, which in the opinion of the Development Authority, does not change the residential character of the neighbourhood and is in accordance with the home occupation regulations of this bylaw.
 Home occupations are categorized into Home Occupation 1 and Home Occupation 2; refer to Part 4, section 22 of the General Residential - R-1 District for definitions.
+This use does not include sale of cannabis and cannabis accessories, which is classified as a "Retail cannabis store".